 The GCAP venture is currently in its concept phase, with a so-called outline business case 2 proposal due to be submitted to the partner nations late this year.

-It is unclear whether this schedule could be affected by a Strategic Defence and Security Review activity to be undertaken by the UK’s new Labour government, which will publish its priorities for the nation’s armed forces during 2025.
+It is unclear whether this schedule could be affected by a Strategic Defence Review activity to be undertaken by the UK’s new Labour government, which will publish its priorities for the nation’s armed forces during 2025.